A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Lipids are a diverse group of organic compounds that are insoluble in water but soluble in organic solvents.
-They include fats, oils, waxes, steroids, and phospholipids.
+They include fats, oils, waxes, steroids, phospholipids, and more.
 Lipids are essential for the structure and function of cells and are involved in a variety of metabolic processes.
+They play crucial roles in energy storage, cell signaling, and membrane structure.

 Basic Concepts

-Lipids are composed of long-chain fatty acids and glycerol.
-Fatty acids are carboxylic acids with a long carbon chain.
-The carbon chain can be saturated (all carbons are bonded to hydrogen atoms) or unsaturated (some carbons are bonded to each other by double bonds).
-Glycerol is a triol (an alcohol with three hydroxyl groups).
+Many lipids are composed of long-chain fatty acids and glycerol.
+Fatty acids are carboxylic acids with a long hydrocarbon chain.
+The carbon chain can be saturated (all carbons are bonded to hydrogen atoms) or unsaturated (containing one or more carbon-carbon double bonds).
+Unsaturated fatty acids can be further classified as monounsaturated (one double bond) or polyunsaturated (multiple double bonds).
+Glycerol is a triol (a three-carbon alcohol with three hydroxyl groups).

 Equipment and Techniques